djibe/Android-tutorials/README.md

 <hr>

 ## LG G4 H815
-You can upgrade your LG G4 h815 from stock to Android 7.1 Nougat / Lineage OS 14.1 or try Android 8.1 Oreo Tutorial is here (1500+ views) : https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698
+You can upgrade your LG G4 h815 from stock to Android 7.1 Nougat / Lineage OS 14.1 or try Android 8.1 Oreo.

+Tutorial is here (1500+ views) : https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698

 What you will learn :
 * Unlock LG bootloader
 * Use fastboot